Great Day Ministry

 To hear the complete 15-minute program click > on the sound bar above.

-This Book Review is by Carson Jacobs, a professional writing major at Taylor University and a freelance writer for SEG-Way News and The Waynedale News.
+This Book Review is by Megan Alms, a professional writing major at Taylor University in Upland, Indiana.

 Review used by permission of Evangelical Church Library Association (ECLA)